apache/hudi/website/docs/sql_queries.md

 In order for Hive to recognize Hudi tables and query correctly, the `hudi-hadoop-mr-bundle-<hudi.version>.jar` needs to be provided to Hive2Server [aux jars path](https://www.cloudera.com/documentation/enterprise/5-6-x/topics/cm_mc_hive_udf.html#concept_nc3_mms_lr), as well as additionally, the bundle needs to be put on the hadoop/hive installation across the cluster.
-In addition to setup above, for beeline cli access, the `hive.input.format` variable needs to be set to the fully qualified path name of the inputformat `org.apache.hudi.hadoop.HoodieParquetInputFormat`.
+In addition to the setup above, for beeline cli access, the `hive.input.format` variable needs to be set to the fully qualified path name of the inputformat `org.apache.hudi.hadoop.HoodieParquetInputFormat`.
 For Tez, additionally, the `hive.tez.input.format` needs to be set to `org.apache.hadoop.hive.ql.io.HiveInputFormat`.

 Then users should be able to issue snapshot queries against the table like any other Hive table.

 ### Incremental Query

 ```sql
 # set hive session properties for incremental querying like below